-In cases where a company identifies that it may have caused or contributed to adverse impacts on children’s rights, it should provide for or cooperate in the remediation through legitimate processes, including operational-level grievance mechanisms.
-In many situations, courts may not be accessible, functioning or effective agents of justice.
-Even in those states where judicial systems provide reasonable or good due process, services may still be financially inaccessible or so time-consuming as to make remedies too late to be of use.
-These barriers are even more formidable for children.
-In line with the Guiding Principles, an ‘adequate’ mechanism should conform to principles of legitimacy, accessibility, predictability, equitability, transparency and compatibility with rights, as well as be a source of continuous learning and based on engagement and dialogue where your business itself administers the mechanism.
+If a company determines that it might have caused or contributed to adverse impacts on children’s rights, it should provide for or cooperate in remediation through legitimate processes, including operational-level grievance mechanisms (United Nations Guiding Principle 22).
+In line with Guiding Principle 31, an ‘adequate’ mechanism should conform to principles of legitimacy, accessibility, predictability, equitability, transparency and compatibility with rights.
+It should also be a source of continuous learning, and based on engagement and dialogue when the business itself administers remediation.

-As your company develops its complaint mechanisms and processes for remedy, it is crucial to make these mechanisms accessible to children.
-Companies may want to call on local youth clubs or NGOs working on children’s rights to explain to children how the grievance mechanism works in a manner that is understandable to them.
-Children should not be refused access or turned away in favour of a grievance filed by their parents.
-Like others in the community, they should be protected from retaliation.
+As companies develop operational-level grievance mechanisms and processes for remedy, it is crucial to make these mechanisms accessible to children.
+Companies may want to call on non-governmental organizations or local youth clubs that work on children’s rights to explain to children how the grievance mechanism works.
+Additionally, children should not be refused access or turned away in favour of a grievance filed by their parents.

 Regarding the process for reporting incidents of rights violations, companies should ensure that children and young people receive assistance from someone who is trained to communicate with them in a language they can understand.
 Children’s safety, identity and privacy must be protected throughout the reporting procedure to ensure that they do not experience retaliation from the alleged offender or others.